 West Chester University | West Chester, Pennsylvania

-The former auditorium, now known as the Emilie K. Asplundh Concert Hall, is fit out in accordance with Actor’s Equity requirements, making it a stellar venue for regional and repertory performances as well as international stage acts.
-It rehabilitated to celebrate its original architectural character while producing a state-of-the-art performance space.
-Sightlines and acoustics were improved by increasing the rake of the floor, reducing the number of seats under the deep balcony, installing 1,200 new and refurbished seats, and installing decorative plaster acoustic panels on the barrel-vaulted ceiling.
-A new lighting catwalk was designed in harmony with the historic character of the space, and new stage rigging, lighting and a control booth were added.
+Now known as the Emile K. Asplundh Concert Hall, the former auditorium is fit out in accordance with Actor’s Equity requirements, making it a stellar venue for regional and repertory shows as well as international stage acts.
+Sightlines and acoustics were improved by increasing the rake of the floor, reducing the number of seats under the deep balcony, installing 1,200 new and refurbished seats, and installing decorative plaster acoustic panels in the barrel-vaulted ceiling.
+A new lighting catwalk was designed in harmony with the historic character of the space, while new stage rigging, lighting, and a control booth were added.
 To meet current codes, the building received new HVAC, electrical wiring, lighting, plumbing, and fire suppression systems.
 Pairs of new elevators and restrooms combined with a new at-grade entrance ensured the facility is fully accessible.
 All interior spaces were refinished and restored, including elaborate library woodwork and decorative plaster.

 Preservation Pennsylvania Historic Preservation Awards, 2002